 How Carmen® Deals With IMDG Code Classes

 In the early test iteration of the IMO engine, Carmen® recognized IMDG symbols but couldn’t ‘translate’ them to words.
-Basically, users still got symbols as results.
+Users still got symbols as a result.
 With the latest version of the IMO engine, this changed.
-When images of containers or trucks with IMDG labels go through Carmen®, the software interprets what it sees and displays the meaning of the IMDG symbol in plain English.
+When images of containers or trucks with IMDG labels go through Carmen®, its ALPR software interprets what it sees and displays the meaning of the IMDG symbol in plain English.
 For example, when a dead tree and fish symbol appears – one of the few signs lacking the number in the lowest corner of the diamond – Carmen® displays “marine pollutant” on the screen.
 With a black flame and the number ‘3’, Carmen® will let you know that it’s a flammable gas or liquid.

 The Pros of Having the Carmen® IMO Engine